splitgraph/splitgraph.com/docs/repositories.md

 ## Repository manipulation

-A checked out repository also has change tracking enabled, so any alterations to that schema by any application will be captured, allowing Splitgraph to package them into new images.
+A checked out repository also has change tracking enabled, so any writes to that schema by any application will be captured, allowing Splitgraph to package them into new images.
 In particular, changes to preexisting tables will be stored as `DIFF` objects (delta compressed) so that keeping track of table history is space efficient.